webaware/flexible-map/readme.txt

 == Frequently Asked Questions ==

+= Do I need an API key? =

+All websites using Google Maps for the first time need an API key.
+Websites that were using Google Maps before 2016-06-22 are permitted to keep using Google Maps without a key -- for now, at least.
+Read [this Google blog post](http://googlegeodevelopers.blogspot.com.au/2016/06/building-for-scale-updates-to-google.html) for more information.

 = Where are the settings? =

+You can set your [API key](https://developers.google.com/maps/documentation/javascript/) in the WordPress admin:

+Settings > Flexible Map

-There are none!
-You just need to add some attributes to your shortcode telling the map what to do.
+For everything else, just add some attributes to your shortcode telling the map what to do.

-Of course, in WordPress there is a plugin for everything :) so if you *want* settings, please install the [Flexible Map Options plugin](https://wordpress.org/plugins/wp-flexible-map-options/).
+Of course, in WordPress there is a plugin for everything :) so if you *want* more settings, please install the [Flexible Map Options plugin](https://wordpress.org/plugins/wp-flexible-map-options/).
 That plugin lets you set some defaults so that if you use the same attributes over and over, you can put them all in one place.

 = Can I add multiple markers to a map? =